umr4nlp/umr-guidelines/guidelines.md

 	:aspect Performance
 	:modstr FullAff)
 ```

+Certain types of semantic valency alternations are reflected in the participant role annotation.
+At Stage 0, these alternations influence the choice of general participant role labels.

 **Causatives.** There are a few different types of causatives that
 require different annotation solutions.
 For most causatives of